-The Company's consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB.
+The Company's Unaudited Condensed Interim Consolidated Financial Statements have been prepared in accordance with IFRS as issued by the IASB.

 The Company has not yet established whether its mineral properties contain resources or reserves that are economically recoverable.
 The recovery of amounts capitalized as mineral properties is dependent upon the discovery of economically recoverable resources or reserves, the ability of the Company to arrange appropriate financing to complete the development of properties, and upon future profitable production, or alternatively, upon the Company's ability to dispose of its interests on an advantageous basis, all of which are uncertain.